 Having suffered one of the worst injustices in Australian history, when she was wrongly convicted and jailed for murdering her baby daughter, Lindy Chamberlain should be full of bitterness yet this inspirational mum could teach a masterclass in forgiveness.

-Even today, almost four decades after the horror of that terrible night when a dingo savagely snatched her tiny dark-haired girl from a tent at Uluru – and the shocking aftermath to her tragedy – she's haunted by the loss of Azaria.
+Even today, four decades after the horror of that terrible night when a dingo savagely snatched her tiny dark-haired girl from a tent at Uluru – and the shocking aftermath to her tragedy – she's haunted by the loss of Azaria.

 "You can't turn it off," she shared with Woman's Day in a previous interview during an emotional pilgrimage back to the Red Centre.

 "You dwell on different memories over time, and there are aspects of it that soften – little insignificant parts of it.
 But others, I can just close my eyes and re-roll the film.
 I can see her in my arms.
 I can still clearly see expressions on her face when I was feeding her and talking to her, and the way she'd respond."

 Lindy, 72, made that pilgrimage to Uluru nine years ago and the heartache she feels as a "broken" mum who lost her precious daughter remains, yet she has found happiness, even forgiving all those who helped convict her.

 She recently revealed she had to forgive, focus on positives and let the past go to find happiness after the devastating loss of Azaria and the shocking miscarriage of justice that saw her wrongly convicted of killing her little girl and jailed for three years in 1982.

 "It's not what happens that counts, it's how you choose to deal with what happens," she said at a National Christian Family Conference in Sydney.